 In addition, we add prebiotic foods to the powder to provide a food source.
 Now, the bacteria are properly activated and rehydrated so they can pass through the stomach acid with a much higher success rate.

-Why Not to Take Probiotics with a Heavy Meal
+Why You Shouldn’t Take Probiotics with a Heavy Meal

 Your stomach is a very smart organ.
 The more food you eat, the more digestive enzymes and stomach acid it secretes.

 Also, the more you eat, the longer it takes for the food to move through the stomach.
-It typically takes about 4 to 5 hours for food to move through the stomach.
+Food takes about 4 to 5 hours to move through the stomach.

-Taking a probiotic right before or right after a large, heavy meal means that the probiotic has to endure the acidity of the stomach for much longer before it can move to the small intestine.
+Taking a probiotic immediately before or after a large, heavy meal means that the probiotic has to endure the acidity of the stomach for much longer before it can move to the small intestine.

 Tips to Maximize the Health Benefits of Probiotics